gurinina/2025_IntroR_and_RStudio/lessons/03-introR-syntax-and-data-structures.md

 ***

 Now that we know what lists are, why would we ever want to use them?
-When getting started with R, you will most likely encounter lists with different tools or functions that you use.
-Oftentimes a tool will need a list as input, so that all the information needed to run the tool is present in a single variable.
-Sometimes a tool will output a list when working through an analysis.
+Oftentimes a function will need a list as input, so that all the information needed to run the function is present in a single variable.
+Sometimes a function will output a list when working through an analysis.
 Knowing how to work with them and extract necessary information will be critically important.

-As you become more comfortable with R, you will find yourself using lists more often.
-One common use of lists is to make iterative processes more efficient.
-For example, let's say you had multiple data frames containing the same weather information from different cities throughout North America.
-You wanted to perform the same task on each of the data frames, but that would take a long time to do individually.
+Lists are useful when you want to run a function on multiple data frames for example, but that would take a long time to do individually.
 Instead you could create a list where each data frame is a component of the list.
 Then, you could perform the task on the list instead, which would be applied to each of the components.

----

 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*

-* *The materials used in this lesson are adapted from work that is Copyright © Data Carpentry (http://datacarpentry.org/).
-All Data Carpentry instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*